Kentalives/KeyStrokeLAN/README.md

 # KeyStrokeLAN
 ### Authors: Kentalives & midtxwn @ Github
-Lightweight an ultra-minimalistic CLI Application implemented through Windows API to replicate keystrokes from a client to a server node, enabling remote keyboard control.
+Lightweight and ultra-minimalistic CLI Application implemented through Windows API to replicate keystrokes from a client to a server node, enabling remote keyboard control.
 Originally created to play Split-Screen videogames using two computers.
 Keystroke data is sent through TCP protocol and lacks encryption.

 # USAGE
 Application contains two components: client and server.
 Client will send keystrokes, server will receive them and replicate them as if they were his.